petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/validations/adding-field-validations.md

    When using Expression Builder, you can browse and add fields, operators, and functions to your conditions via the side panel.
 See [Using Expression Builder Validations](#using-expression-builder-validations) for more information.

    !!! important
-       Groovy script validations are only available for Liferay Experience Cloud Self-Managed and Liferay DXP Self-Hosted.
+       Groovy script validations are only available for Liferay PaaS and Liferay DXP Self-Hosted.

    To set up composite key validations, go to the *Unique Composite Key* tab and select the fields to use as a composite key.
 See [Using Composite Key Validations](#using-composite-key-validations) for more information.